 The Partnership is entitled to issue various classes of partnership interests pursuant to the approval of the General Partner.
-The Partnership has 9,983,000 Class A LP Units and 3,327,667 Class B LP Units issued and outstanding.
-All of the Class A LP Units outstanding (representing a 75% interest in the Partnership) are held by the Company.
-All of the Class B LP Units outstanding (representing a 25% interest in the Partnership) are held by Brookfield.
+As of the date hereof, the Partnership has 9,983,000 Class A LP Units and 6,248,544 Class B LP Units issued and outstanding.
+All of the Class A LP Units outstanding (representing a 62% interest in the Partnership) are held by the Company.
+All of the Class B LP Units outstanding (representing a 38% interest in the Partnership) are held by Brookfield.